Skip to main content

 Webhook Authentication

 You can specify a webhook_secret_key to verify that webhook requests are genuinely from Ribbon.
-When a secret key is configured, Ribbon will include an X-Ribbon-Signature header with each webhook request.
+When a secret key is configured, Ribbon will include an X-Ribbon-Signature header (also accepted as x-ribbon-signature) with each webhook request.
+The signature is an HMAC-SHA256 hash of the raw JSON request body, using your webhook secret key, encoded as a 64-character hex string.
+Ribbon never sends the secret key in the webhook request — you configure it in your interview settings and use the same value on your server to verify signatures.

 Verifying the signature

-1. Get the raw request body (as a string)
+1. Read the raw request body as a string (before parsing JSON)

-2. Compute the HMAC-SHA256 hash using your secret key and the request body
+2. Compute HMAC-SHA256 using your webhook secret key and the raw body

 Code examples